sdgilley/azureml-previews/previews/homepage-tiles/quickstart-deploy-model.md

 ## Test the deployment

-Once the model deployment is complete, select the **Test** tab to test the model.
+Once the model deployment is ready, select the **Test** tab to test the model.

 The iris model expects values of sepal_length, sepal_width, petal_length and petal_width.
 Based on this input, it will classify the species as either Iris-setosa, Iris-virginica, or Iris-versicolor.